Busola is a Data Analyst, Market Researcher and Consumer Behaviour…

 Why?
 It helps the business focus!

-Focus in terms of product or service innovations – you know what products or service innovations to introduce first based on the needs of your target market.
+Focus in terms of product or service innovations – you know what products or service innovations to introduce first based on the needs of your target markets.

 Focus in terms of marketing and advertising budgets – your communications is directed specifically towards your target market and speaks into their needs.